Jayaprabahar/polynomio/README.md

 # polynomio
-Solving polynomios, in this case i chose pentomino
+Solving polynomios, in this case I chose pentomino